ASaull/Arduino-Monitoring-Console/README.md

 # Arduino-Monitoring-Console

 This program uses a "server" program running on a Linux or Windows PC and a "cilent" program running on an Arduino to display system
-CPU, RAM, and GPU usage as percentages on analogue panel metres.
-It
+CPU, RAM, and GPU usage as percentages on analogue panel metres over a USB port.

 ### Installing